jallanxjallan/onemanairforce/adaptation/scenes/eddy_warns_julia.md

 date: 9 July 1988
 name: Eddy Warns Julia
 status: synopsis
+location: Julia Residence
 ---
-At the breakfast table of Julia's home, Cameron's mysterious interrogator is revealed to be Julia's father.
+At the breakfast table, Cameron's mysterious interrogator is revealed to be Julia's father.
 Colonel Eddy warns his daughter against getting into a relationship Cameron, who is penniless and with a spotty academic record.
 Julia retorts that her relationship with Cameron is purely professional.
 If the story they are researching results in a book, her expert facilitation will look good on a future